muriloHoracio/TERL/README.md

 python3 cnn_train.py -r Dataset -l 6 -a conv pool conv pool fc fc -f relu avg relu avg relu relu -w 30 20 30 20 1500 500 -s 1 20 1 20 -fm 64 32 -sg -sr -sm
 ```
 ### Test (cnn_test.py)
-This is an example how to test a CNNTEC trained and saved model.
+This is an example how to test a TERL trained and saved model.

 ## Parameters
 This section describes the parameters with its possible values and examples of usage